| Surname

 line of the Carter family were connected to the Hampshire village

-In 1813 she married Thomas Heighes,
+In 1813 Dinah Carter married Thomas Heighes,

 an agricultural labourer from the neighbouring village of Empshott.